Twins born in different years, 15 minutes apart - NewsBreak

 Parents Fatima Madrigal and Robert Trujillo welcomed a baby boy named Alfredo Antonio on New Year’s Eve at 11:45 p.m.
 Fifteen minutes later, his little sister Aylin Yolanda entered the world at midnight on Jan.
 1, 2022.

 “It’s crazy to me that they are twins and have different birthdays,” said Madrigal in a press release announcing the rare birth.
-“I was surprised and happy that she arrived at midnight.”‘Starving, freezing’: Sen. Kaine among hundreds snowed in, stuck for hours on I-95 in Virginia
+“I was surprised and happy that she arrived at midnight.”More than 2K schools closing over COVID concerns in first week of 2022

 Aylin weighed 5 lbs., 14 oz., and Alfredo weighed 6 lbs., 1 oz.